Support Centre

 Data handlers have various other obligations under the PIPA, including handling personal data in a way that minimizes any possible infringement upon the privacy of data subjects, and, where possible, anonymizing personal data, and if anonymization is not possible, pseudonymizing the data before processing.
 Specifically, data handlers must maintain the security of personal data, taking into account the likelihood and risk of infringement of data subjects' privacy.
 This likelihood and level of risk may vary depending on various factors such as the types and methods of the handling of personal data.
 In particular, data handlers are required to take the technical, administrative, and physical measures necessary to ensure the security of personal data.
 These measures include, among other things, the establishment of internal rules for adequate administration of personal data, and the keeping of access logs to prevent personal data from being lost, stolen, leaked, fabricated, or destroyed.
 The PIPA has a prescriptive list of the minimal measures to be taken in this regard.

 Data handlers must also provide notice when processing personal data.
-Express consent is generally required prior to the collection, use, and provision of personal data, subject to certain exceptions.
+Express consent is generally required prior to the collection, use, and provision of personal data, subject to certain exceptions (however, as explained earlier, it should be noted that the regulatory authorities' stance on consent is understood to be changing, so close monitoring of regulatory developments is advisable).
 The consent for a provision must be obtained separately from the consent for the collection and use of personal data.
 Moreover, consent for the processing of certain particular identification data (i.e. passport numbers, driver's license numbers, alien registration numbers) and sensitive data must be obtained separately from each other, and from any other consent.
 Personal data must not be used beyond consented purposes unless the separate consent of data subjects has been obtained.

-Only a few limited exceptions to this consent requirement are recognized under South Korean law.
-However, pursuant to the 2020 Amendments, personal data may be used and provided without the data subject's consent within the scope reasonably related to the original purpose of the collection after considering whether the contemplated use and provision are related to the original purpose of the collection, such use and provision of the personal data could have been predicted in light of the circumstances surrounding the collection and customary handling practices, the use and provision will not result in any disadvantage to the data subject, and/or the data handler has implemented the necessary safeguards to ensure the security of the personal data (e.g. encryption).
+Under the PIPA, personal data may be used and provided without the data subject's consent within the scope reasonably related to the original purpose of the collection after considering whether the contemplated use and provision is related to the original purpose of the collection, such use and provision of the personal data could have been predicted in light of the circumstances surrounding the collection and customary handling practices, the use and provision will not result in any disadvantage to the data subject, and/or the data handler has implemented the necessary safeguards to ensure the security of the personal data (e.g. encryption).
+Where additional use or provision of personal data takes place on a continuous basis, the data handler must disclose the criteria for assessing the matters referred to above in its privacy, and the privacy officer shall check whether the data handler is using or providing additional personal data in accordance with the relevant criteria.

 Data processor